Rise of the Underdog: Leicester turn the Premier League on its head | Goal.com

 The Foxes – under the tutelage of Nigel Pearson – had been in that position for over four months, with the gap to those outside the relegation zone having grown to seven points.

-The victory over the Hammers began a run of seven wins from Leicester's final nine league matches as they ended the campaign having comfortably avoiding relegation to finish in 14th position.
+The victory over the Hammers began a run of seven wins from Leicester's final nine league matches as they ended the campaign having comfortably avoided relegation to finish in 14th position.

 Ranieri had previously managed clubs such as Chelsea, Juventus, Inter, Atletico Madrid and Napoli, but had failed to win a first division title in his previous 19 years of management.
 His most recent job before arriving at the King Power Stadium had been with the Greece national team, though he was sacked midway through their Euro 2016 qualification campaign having overseen a terrible run of results that included two defeats to the Faroe Islands.

-His appointment at Leiceister was viewed by many onlookers with scepticism, including former England and Foxes striker Gary Lineker, who believed Ranieri had used up all his chances coaching at the highest level.
+His appointment at Leicester was viewed by many onlookers with scepticism, including former England and Foxes striker Gary Lineker, who believed Ranieri had used up all his chances coaching at the highest level.

 “Claudio Ranieri?
 Really?” the ex-Barcelona forward tweeted when Ranieri was announced.
 “Amazing how the same old names keep getting a go on the managerial merry-go-round.”